abhipnair/ElevateLabsT02/README.md

-# Phishing Email Analysis - Case Study
+# 🎣Task 2: Phishing Email Analysis - Case Study

 This repository contains a sample phishing email and a detailed analysis to demonstrate email threat detection and analysis techniques.